bubbafat/bubbafat.github.io/_posts/2024-04-29-setting-up-octopi-on-anycubic-neo-first-gen.md

 ---
-title: 'Setting up OctoPi on the Anycubic Kobra Neo (First Generation)'
+title: 'Setting up OctoPi with Your Printer (I am using an Anycubic Neo)'
 subtitle: 'What you will need and how to do it'
-description: 'A brief, but relatively complete, guide for buying what you will need, installing and configuring software, and getting your first successful print on your Anycubic Kobra Neo (First Generation) with OctoPi on a Raspberry Pi.'
+description: 'A brief, but relatively complete, guide for buying what you will need, installing and configuring software, and getting your first successful print on your Anycubic Kobra Neo with OctoPi on a Raspberry Pi.'
 date: 2024-04-29
 featured_image: '/images/post/octopi/octopi-device.webp'
 categories: